 Private Runtime and Dyno Manager

 Private Dynos share a dedicated Dyno Runtime and Dyno Manager which has many benefits.
 For example, dynos within a Private Space can communicate directly with each other over a private network.
-They can also communicate directly with certain Heroku Add-ons, such as Heroku Postgres, Heroku Redis, and Apache Kafka on Heroku, over a private network.
+They can also communicate directly with certain Heroku Add-ons, such as Heroku Postgres, Heroku Data for Redis, and Apache Kafka on Heroku, over a private network.